mhutch/MonoDevelop.MSBuildEditor/README.md

 * filter disallowed and existing attributes and elements from completion
 * improve validation (comma lists, more value kinds)
 * property comparand validation
+* validate metadata refs are valid in context
+* use new expression parser for triggering intellisense
+* support property functions in new expression parser